15 Places for Incredible Views in Tucson, Arizona

-If you would like to learn more about the various plants and animals that call the desert home, the Arizona Sonoran Desert Museum is a great place to begin your Tucson adventures.
+If you would like to learn more about the various plants and animals that call the desert home, the Arizona Sonoran Desert Museum is a great place to begin your Tucson adventure.
 Along with interpretative trails, you also have access to a small zoo and aquarium.

-Even better, you may have the opportunity to see an animal in its natural environment via exploring one of the on-site hiking trails.
+Even better, you may have the opportunity to see wildlife in its natural environment via exploring one of the on-site hiking trails.
 It’s not unusual to see a bobcat early in the morning hours or towards sunset.
 Keep a safe distance and observe these beautiful mammals in their true setting – it’s quite a magnificent experience!

 15. Pima Canyon

-Pima Canyon is a gorgeous hiking area located just north of the upscale Catalina Foothills neighborhood of Tucson.
+Pima Canyon is a gorgeous hiking area located just north of the upscale Catalina Foothills neighborhood.
 The lower portion of the trail is moderate-difficult in intensity and about 3 miles out-and-back.
 You can simply go out as far as you like and turn back at any time.
 Endurance athletes may choose to continue on another 2 miles to Pima Springs, although the trail becomes extremely challenging at this point.

 Most scenic dining options:

-Canyon Cafe (breakfast is just average at this on-site Loews Ventana canyon restaurant, however, the views are incredible, thus making it a relaxing choice while staying at Loews.
+Canyon Cafe – Breakfast is just average at this on-site Loews Ventana canyon restaurant, however, the views are incredible, thus making it a relaxing choice while staying at Loews.